Certified Reinforcement Learning with Logic Guidance

-where $N(s_n)$ is the number of times a positive reward has been observed at state $s_n$.
-Of course there might be alternatives to this tuning strategy: we do not pursue this direction as it is not central to our problem setup. }
+where $N(s_n)$ is the number of times a positive reward has been observed at state $s_n$ and $0<\gamma(s)\leq 1$~\cite{discount4}.\footnote{There are alternatives to this tuning strategy. \aij{For instance, \cite{bozkurt} proposes state-dependent tuning where the reward function also depends on the discount factor, while in this work the reward function is independent of the discounting scheme.}}

-\begin{definition}[Optimal Policy] An optimal policy $\mathit{Pol}^*$ is defined as follows:
+\begin{definition}[Optimal Policy] An optimal policy $\pi^*$ is defined as follows:

-where $\mathcal{D}$ is the set of stationary deterministic policies over the state space $\mathcal{S}$. \end{definition}
+where $\mathcal{D}$ is the set of stationary \hos{deterministic} policies over the state space $\mathcal{S}$ defined below. \end{definition}

-\begin{theorem}[From \cite{puterman,puterman2}] In any MDP $\textbf{M}$ with a bounded reward function and a finite action space, if there exists an optimal policy, then that policy is stationary and deterministic. \end{theorem}

-As discussed before, an MDP $\textbf{M}$ is said to be solved if the agent discovers an optimal policy $\mathit{Pol}^*:\mathcal{S}\rightarrow\mathcal{A}$ that maximises the expected reward.
-Note that the reward function is assumed to be known in that we specify over which state-action pairs the agent will receive a given reward. \rbtl{More precisely, given an LTL property we know upon reaching which state in the automaton the agent is going to receive a positive reward.
-There is no need to know the MDP a priori or to store a model of it, since at any given time the agent knows the exact automaton state, and the reward can be determined accordingly.} Following this reward, the agent can generate an optimal policy in an unknown MDP.

-In the following, we provide necessary background on model-free RL algorithms that we use in this work. \rbtl{We separate the presentation for finite- and the infinite-state MDPs.
-We emphasise that the infinite-state algorithm, which includes a generalisation step, can also handle the problem of policy synthesis in the finite-state case and can in particular be useful when the space cardinality is very large.
-However, if we require quantitative certificates and convergence guarantees in the finite-state case, we need to resort to the specific results that are provided for finite-state MDPs.}